Belema/request-etag/README.md

 	var ETagRequest = require('request-etag');
 	var eTagRequest = new ETagRequest(cacheConfig);

 The `ETagRequest` constructor takes a second optional argument which specifies the underlying HTTP request client to use.
-It defaults to [request](https://www.npmjs.com/package/request), so the above constuctor call can also be read,
+It defaults to [request](https://www.npmjs.com/package/request), so the above constuctor call is equivalent to,

 	var eTagRequest = new ETagRequest(cacheConfig, require('request'));